kklein/timeismoney/README.md

 More precisely, this goal should be achieved via a browser plugin.
 Users can define what they consider undesirable websites.
-Time of active tabs on said websites is then monitored.
+Time of active tabs on said websites is then monitored and displayed.

 Similar, closed-source alternatives exist.
 This project involves no network communication, i.e. no information is shared with either the developers or a third party.

-This plugin is in development and has only been tested for Firefox 57.
+This plugin is in development and contains bugs.

 # Usage